Over 24,000 more Home Care Packages – What does it mean for you?

 A robust Home Care program benefits everyone

-We will all benefit from a strong Home Care program and the Home Care Package program has transformed the lives of so many.
-The extra Home Care Packages will allow an additional 9500 Australians to remain living at home in the way that they choose and that freedom of personal control and choice is one of the fundamentals of having a good quality of life.
+The Home Care Package program has transformed the lives of so many.
+The extra Home Care Packages being released will allow an additional 24,100 Australians to remain living safely at home in the way that they choose.
+Maintaining independence and freedom of choice is fundamental to quality of life, and we are thrilled to be in a position to help our customers do so through finding them quality, trusted Home Care providers.